sidney-eliot/3d-artists-handbook/content/_index.md

 enableToc: false
 ---

+> [!warning] Warning
+>
+> This handbook is still being migrated from the [GitHub wiki](https://github.com/Epicrex/3DArtistsHandbook/wiki), so many things are currently broken.

 ## Hi
 I'm **Sidney** (Epicrex), a Character Artist, and this knowledge pool is for me, you, and everyone else.